 Vines only grow at certain times of the year as they are… plants.
 For example, the Hunter Valley looks its best from September to November each year.
 If you plan to get married it is preferable during this time.
 If you do plan to book a vineyard try and book it quickly due to the time limitation each year it is best to book this in advance.

 Similar to golf clubs, any beach / formal garden (Royal Botanical Gardens, Centennial Parklands, Mt Tomah) can provide picturesque views with a breathtaking backdrop.
 Overlooking the water on a beautiful summers days or a beautiful garden will look amazing in any photo.
 As a beach or formal garden is outdoors it is great for people who have a larger amount of wedding guests.

 Many people will think just because it is a public space you can just walk on the location and get married.
-This is not true and most places will require for you to get a council permit first.
+This is not true and most places will require you to get a council permit first.
 You will need to consider a backup option beforehand in case the weather is bad.
-We have had clients who absolute refuse to consider a backup option in case it rains to save money.
+We have had clients who absolutely refuse to consider a backup option in case it rains to save money.
 In one case the entire wedding reception had no cover and was drenched.
-Also it if is a hot day then you may need to consider options such as a hydration station / drink station to keep your guests hydrated.
+Also, it if is a hot day then you may need to consider options such as a hydration station/drink station to keep your guests hydrated.

 Wedding Venues On The Water Front

 Water views from your reception venue or ceremony are beautiful, it does not matter if it is in the city or overlooking a beach.
 The fact is that people love looking at water.
-Many beautiful photos cab be taken as the natural backdrop just makes everything look magic.
+Many beautiful photos can be taken as the natural backdrop just makes everything look magical.

 Parents’ Houses / Personal Property / Backyard Weddings